 We kept convoying with The Mongol Way Round Team all the way to Georgia (the country, not the state).
 While the border crossing had a long queue, it was quite simple and painless.

-We were expecting to pay over 160 Liras (about $80) in fines because we crossed various tolls without paying them, but they didn’t ask us for anything as they checked our car out of the country.
+We were expecting to pay over 160 Liras (about $80) in fines because we crossed various tolls without paying them, because again, we were driving without vignettes.
+Apparently in Turkey you have to pay 11 times the toll fee as a fine if you cross it without a vifgnette.
+But, they didn’t ask us for anything as they checked our car out of the country.

 If we thought Turkish drivers were bad, Georgians were way worse, and so were their roads.
 As soon as we crossed the border, we noticed the difference: potholes everywhere, dogs and people crossing the street at random, and the worst overtakes.

 It was dark in the night already, and we were amazed how the roads connecting the major cities with the capital were completely pitch black and only had a single lane for countless kilometers (pretty much all of them).

 We drove till 3:30 am or so, until we reached Tbilisi and pulled over a random street and slept till the early morning, when we bid goodbye to The Mongol Way Round, as they continued their way to Azerbaijan.